IBM/transition-amr-parser/README.md

 - to install through the Watson-NLP artifactory, see the [wiki](https://github.ibm.com/mnlp/transition-amr-parser/wiki/Installing-the-python-package-through-Artifactory)
 - to install the parser locally, see below.
 If you have acess to the CCC there are installers for x86/PPC and pre-trained models available, see the [wiki](https://github.ibm.com/mnlp/transition-amr-parser/wiki/Installing-in-CCC).

-Before using the parser, please refer the [Tokenizer](#tokenizer) section on what tokenizer to use.
+Note the the parser consumes word-tokenized text.
+It is not greatly affected by different tokenizers.
+We reccomend to use the 1NLP tokenizer.

 ## Manual Installation